Skip to Main Content

 Paragraphs

-• Begin each paragraph with a specific and supportable topic sentence.
+• Be sure each paragraph begins with (or includes) a specific and supportable topic sentence.

-• Incorporate appropriate and convincing evidence to support your topic sentence (and cite your sources!).
+• Make sure you have incorporated appropriate and convincing evidence to support your topic sentence.

 Sentences